 Step 1: Open device settings and tap on Accessibility.
 If you can’t find it, look under System settings or Additional settings.
 You can also use the search feature to find the Accessibility settings.

 Step 2: Once inside the Accessibility settings, tap on Switch Access.
 Then turn it off on the next screen.

-Step 3: If you are running Android 9.0 Pie, tap on Accessibility Menu and turn it off as well.
+Step 3: If your phone is running Android 9.0 Pie or above , tap on Accessibility Menu and turn it off as well.